 Whether it’s unleashing your entrepreneurial spirit or the rising cost of living, more and more people are looking to earn additional income in the form of a side hustle.

 Some people have a passion they want to share with the world while others are more tactical – jumping on a trending industry in order to make a profit.
-And with 40 per cent of businesses starting out as a side hustle, there’s no denying their potential as a moneymaker.
-But how can you make a profit quickly?
+And with 45 per cent of people looking to start a side hustle (NatWest survey, 2024), there’s no shortage of people considering this as a viable moneymaker.
+But what are the best part-time businesses and side hustles that actually work?

 How to make extra money